 There are many ways you can get started searching your family history.
 One of the best places to start is by asking older relatives – Older generations of family are a great source of information as are family records such as the family Bible, photograph albums, diaries and relevant newspaper cuttings.

-Search our Birth, Death and Marriage indexes online.
+Birth, Death and Marriage Certificates

 Birth certificates are a good place to begin searching your family tree and if you only have limited information regarding your parents, then you can begin with your own birth certificate.